simonehagey/orbdot/docs/source/example_wasp-12.rst

 Conclusion
 ==========
-In this example we have learned how to utilize OrbDot for fitting transit and eclipse timing models by reproducing the results from "The Orbit of WASP-12b is Decaying" by Yee et al. (2020).
+In this example, we have learned how to use OrbDot for fitting transit and eclipse timing models by analyzing the WASP-12 b mid-times provided in "The Orbit of WASP-12b is Decaying" by Yee et al. (2020).
 [1]_ The full script for this example is saved in the file ``examples/example_wasp-12.py`` and can be run without modifications.
+We have seen that the results of the OrbDot model fitting are in excellent agreement with the results of Yee et al. (2020), [1]_ which they provide in Table 6 of the paper.

 ------------